 Mary DeBoni joined Zilliant in February 2018 in the role of Customer Success Manager (CSM).
 She is a Certified Pricing Professional and has experience as a pricing consultant with Wiglaf Pricing and as a pricing analyst at MillerCoors.
 She holds both a bachelor’s and master’s degree in Economics.
 Mary recently presented a Professional Pricing Society workshop on quant methods of value-based pricing.

 - How did your background prepare you for your role as a CSM?
 Most of my career has been spent in pricing-specific roles so I can relate to my customers and I understand what a challenging role pricing can be!
-As a consultant, I worked in various industries setting prices, conducting market research, analyzing historical sales data, and recommending strategies.
+As a consultant, I worked in various industries setting prices, conducting market research, analyzing historical sales data, and recommending strategies to help with driving sales and sales excellence.
 This experience prepared me for the project management and consultative role of the CSM.

 - What’s the biggest misconception about price setting or sales effectiveness you encounter?
 I think all too often it is assumed that the pricing team just wants to raise all the prices.
-As a consultant and as an internal pricing team member I found that sales teams tend to be extra cautious around pricing; sometimes even avoiding contact for fear that if they let the pricing team in their prices will go up and result in lost volume.
+As a consultant and as an internal pricing team member I found sales teams tend to be extra cautious around pricing; sometimes even avoiding contact for fear that if they let the pricing team in, their prices will go up and result in lost volume.
 Pricing is siloed in many organizations which I believe helps perpetuate the misconceptions that can lead to a distrust of the pricing team and their recommendations.
-I think organizations need to find a way to give more exposure to the work and goals of the pricing team to eliminate the misconceptions.
+I think organizations need to find a way to give more exposure to the work and goals of the pricing team to eliminate the misconceptions and provide competitive pricing the sales team feels comfortable offering.

 - What part of your work with customers is the most rewarding?
 I love being able to make someone else’s day.
 As a CSM I help people cross things off their checklist or work towards meeting their goals and I find that super rewarding.
 I also genuinely enjoy getting to know people so having those quick convos while waiting for people to join a Webex is always enjoyable for me too!